-Cancer diseases are after cardiovascular diseases the second most frequent causes of death in Germany.
-Every year approx. 338.000 people are confronted with the diagnosis "cancer" (Deutsche Krebshilfe 2003), out of these approx. 1800 are children/adolescents under 15 years (Arbeitsgemeinschaft Bevölkerungsbezogener Krebsregister in Deutschland 2002).
-Cancer among adolescents is considered as a chronic disease (Pfefferbaum 1990, p.
-555).
-It is important that the affected adolescents can have an as normal as possible physical and psychological development since this can be an important step towards a successful coping with the disease (Kyngäs et al. 2000).
+Cancer diseases are, after cardiovascular diseases, the second most frequent causes of death in Germany.
+Every year approximately 338 000 people are confronted with the diagnosis 'cancer' (Deutsche Krebshilfe, 2003).
+Out of these, approximately 1800 are children/adolescents under 15 years (Arbeitsgemeinschaft Bevölkerungsbezogener Krebsregister in Deutschland, 2002).
+Cancer among adolescents is considered a chronic disease (Pfefferbaum, 1990, p.555).
+It is important that the affected adolescents can have as normal as possible a physical and psychological development since this can be an important step towards a successful coping with the disease (Kyngäs et al., 2000).

-The treatment (e.g. in the case of leukaemia) usually lasts two years and consists of several different stages.
-During the different stages the patient migrates between locations: Permanent hospital phases, ambulant/day hospital phases and home care phases.
-In some stages of the treatment cycle patients have to be isolated because the chemotherapy has weakened their immune systems.
-Extensive medication plans, different physicians, many different consultation appointments and strong side-effects very often demand too much from the patient and its family.
-The adolescent is excluded from important social events in his social network (Rowland 1990, p.
-535).
-Additionally many patients retreat into their shells because the physical changes of their bodies make them feel fragile and unattractive (Adams-Greenly 1990, p.
-563).
+The treatment (e.g., in the case of leukaemia) usually lasts two years and consists of several different stages.
+During the different stages, the patient migrates between locations: permanent hospital phases, ambulant/day hospital phases and home care phases.
+In some stages of the treatment, cycle patients have to be isolated because the chemotherapy has weakened their immune systems.
+Extensive medication plans, different physicians, many different consultation appointments and strong side effects very often demand too much from the patient and the family.
+The adolescent is excluded from important social events in his social network (Rowland, 1990, p.535).
+Additionally, many patients retreat into their shells because the physical changes in their bodies make them feel fragile and unattractive (Adams-Greenly, 1990, p.563).

-These aspects show the importance of patient interaction with their existing social networks but also the relevance of developing new social contacts, for instance with other patients.
-Additionally it becomes evident that adolescent cancer patients have to deal with many coordination problems (medical appointments, medication plans, etc.), not to mention control and reminder issues that parents have to deal with.
-Another challenge emerges from the patients' migrations between contexts /locations (school, hospital, etc.).
-These insights deliver several starting points for ICT-support in general and for mobile IS-support in particular.
+These aspects show not only the importance of patient interaction with their existing social networks, but also the relevance of developing new social contacts, for instance with other patients.
+Additionally, it becomes evident that adolescent cancer patients have to deal with many coordination problems (medical appointments, medication plans, etc.), not to mention control and reminder issues that parents have to deal with.
+Another challenge emerges from the patients' migrations between contexts/locations (school, hospital, etc.).
+These insights deliver several starting points for Information and Communication Technology (ICT) support in general and for mobile Information Systems (IS) support in particular.